-This series of posts shares interviews conducted by Bobby Switzer for a thesis project at Goshen College.
-The questions below are Bobby’s, with responses from Wilma Harder, Stephanie Krehbiel, Patrick Ressler and Carol Wise.
+This series of posts shares interviews conducted by Bobby Switzer for a thesis project at Goshen College, curated for this series by Pax Ressler.
+The questions below are Bobby’s, with responses from Wilma Harder, Stephanie Krehbiel, Pax Ressler and Carol Wise.
 For more information about the Mennonite LGBTQ+ justice movement, see the appendix at the bottom of the page:

 “A History Lesson with Dr. Krehbiel”.